 Believe it or not!
 Liu Ch’ung was born with double pupils in each eye.
 Despite his abnormality, he became Governor of Shansi, China, and Minster of State in 995 A.D.
 Later, through an affair with the Dowager Empress, he had his son proclaimed heir apparent of all China!
 Although Liu Ch’ung’s condition is extremely rare, other 4-eyed men have been recorded by medical science.
 In 1931, Robert Ripley personally met a double-eyed man named Henry Hawn living in Mills Kentucky!

 Although wax statues such as the one at Ripley’s depict a man with double eyes – four irises and four pupils – this could merely be an artist’s concept, and possibly inaccurate.
 Could this be an erroneous depiction of polycoria?
+Further, no known photos of Henry Hawn are known to exist.

 “Pupula Duplex” is not a term used in modern ophthalmology.
 Its original ancient meaning is debated, and could have possibly included a number of explanations, including the modern definition of polycoria or any number of other eye conditions.